 Graceland's largest choir offers students from all majors the opportunity to express themselves through secular and sacred choral music.
 Members are expected to participate on a leadership level.
 Concert Choir performs on and off campus.
-Goal 2A campus.
-Consent of instructor required.
 Goal 2A

 MUSC3160 Advanced Graceland Orchestra 0-1 s.h.